GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block:: bash

-    conda activate anuga_env`
+    conda activate anuga_env

 You might even like to set this up in your `.bashrc` file.

-Installing GDAl on Ubuntu using apt and pip
+Installing GDAL on Ubuntu using apt and pip
 -------------------------------------------

 ANUGA can be installed using `pip`, but a complication arise when installing